lr42/gentle/roadmap.md

 - [x] Get a proper icon.
 - [x] Add documentation on how to install the project.
-- [x] Change the long break color to violet, and the short break to
+- [x] Change the long break color to violet, and the short break to blue.
+- [x] Stop logger from spewing debug stuff.
+I need to reduce this further in the future, and use proper file logging with rotation in the future.

 Soon